 Money: This can happen domestically or when foreign/overseas spammers (typically out of Nigeria) create fake personas and storylines to reel in unsuspecting victims, in pursuit of cash and gifts.

 Friendship: The worldwide web may have brought the world closer together, however many people still feel isolated and sit at home on their computers watching life pass them.
 Lonely people are particularly vulnerable to a catfish who comes on strong.

 Romance: As the multitude of online dating platforms suggests, many internet users are in search of love, which gives catfishers the perfect “in”!
 Other times, a catfish may already know their victim but pretend to be someone else so they can grow closer or find out intimate details.
 A catfish might genuinely desire love and closeness, but not feel confident enough to pursue it outside of the internet.

 Trickery: Some individuals enjoy making others suffer.
-They may have a psychiatric condition or a personality disorder.
-Others enjoy confusing and hurting people.
+They may have a psychiatric condition or a personality disorder that makes them want to bully people.
+Others enjoy confusing, cyberbullying and hurting people.

 Attention: Similar to pursuing friendship, a catfish might want attention and enjoy a stranger focusing on them.